clij/clij-docs/README.md

-# CLIJ - OpenCL based GPU image processing from ImageJ macro
+# CLIJ - GPU-accelerated image processing in ImageJ macro

 Image processing in modern GPUs allows for accelerating processing speeds massively.
 This page introduces how to do image processing in the graphics processing unit (GPU) using [OpenCL](https://www.khronos.org/opencl/) from ImageJ macro inside [Fiji](http://fiji.sc) using the [CLIJ](https://github.com/clij/clij/) library.